Tortoaster/FeatureShop/README.md

 ### Feature selection

-The user should adapt the `Conf.java` file to specify their requirements.
+The user should adapt the `com.toinerick.spl.Conf.java` file to specify their requirements.
 It has four major features (`COLOR` for colored texts, `CRYPTO` for encrypted messages, `AUTH` for password authentication and `LOG` for message logging), along with feature-specific options (such as default color, which crypto to use, what password and where to place